TW: missing persons, suicide.

 Greg first heard the news of the disappearance “from Jack’s brother in the early afternoon of March 2nd – asking on the off chance if Jack had come to Exeter after not returning home the night before.
 At first I was not too concerned, thinking that he would soon turn up.”

 Today marks 117 days since Jack’s disappearance.
-For the sake of Jack, his family, Greg and all those affected, we can only hope that anyone with information comes forward.
-How to do so is explained below.
+For the sake of Jack, his family, Greg and all those affected, anyone with any information that could help find him must come forward.
+This is how to do so.

 Key information: